How Dirty is "Dirty"?

 Erotic fiction is often referred to by more conservative readers using terms like "naughty," or "raunchy," or "nasty."
 Then there's a looser, less inhibited crowd that uses terms closer to "sexy" or "hot," or even "dirty."
 For those of us who like the voyeuristic appeal of knowing everything that happens in the story - even the sexy parts - these "dirty" stories invite us into the bedroom, the bathtub, the backseat of the car, or wherever else our favorite couple is getting naked.

-Now, in opposition to this type of "dirty" fiction, there's Christian romance, YA romance, and a few other forms of "clean" romantic reading.
-For those of us who don't need (or want) the sex to be included in the story, these "clean" stories give us the romance and the emotional connection while leaving us tactfully shut out of the bedroom.
+Back to the other end of the spectrum, in direct opposition to this type of "dirty" fiction, there's Christian romance, YA romance, and a few other forms of "clean" romance for readers not interested in all the details.
+For those who don't need (or want) every sexual detail to be included in the story, these "clean" reads give us the romance and the emotional connection - while leaving us tactfully shut out of the bedroom.

-And in such a mixed market, how does one choose what to write?
+The romance reading community is obviously a pretty big mashup - so in such a mixed market, how does one choose what to write?
 On one side of things, if you're a "clean" writer, you might come off as too much of a prude for the "dirty" readers.
 And if you write lots of really intimate, detailed sex scenes, you might come off as a bit too open.
 A bit too "dirty."

-But, like Jenny asked: Why do I have to identify as either?
+Then again, why do I have to identify as either?

 I mean, sure - people want to know what they're getting.
 A strictly "clean" reader would likely be rather offended reading something like 50 Shades of Grey; likewise, a "dirty" reader with an affinity for BDSM, LGBT, or some other such "kink" might be highly disappointed to have picked up something decidedly "clean."
 So there's that, I suppose - the need to label the work based on the market so that people can find what they're looking for.